takertao2/threadychain/README.md

 run:

-            geth --identity “YOU_NODE_NAME” init /YOUR_DIRECTORY/Genesis.json --datadir /YOUR_DIRECTORY/data/YOUR_NODE_NAME
+            geth --identity “YOUR_NODE_NAME” init /YOUR_DIRECTORY/Genesis.json --datadir /YOUR_DIRECTORY/data/YOUR_NODE_NAME

 The above commands will setup the genesis block in your node.